leomccormack/Spatial_Audio_Framework/docs/FRAMEWORK_STRUCTURE.md

 ## Contributing

 Contributions are very much welcomed and encouraged.
-Please feel free to make suggestions, pull-requests, or get in touch (via leo.mccormack(at)aalto.fi or github "issues") if you would like to discuss additions to the framework.
-These additions can come in many forms; including:
+Please feel free to make suggestions, pull-requests, or get in touch (via a GitHub "issue") if you would like to discuss additions to the framework.
-* bug fixes or optimisations to existing code
-* adding new functionality (which falls under the scope of an existing module) to an existing module
-* adding a new utility to the **saf_utilities** module or an entirely new module (see below)
-* using the framework to create new **examples**, **extras**, or unit tests
-* documentation improvements

 ## Module structure